Optimizing resource efficiencies for scalable full-stack quantum computers: Metric-Noise-Resource Methodology

-The third ingredient of our approach is the resource ${\cal R}$ of interest we wish to minimize.
+The third ingredient of MNR is the resource ${\cal R}$ of interest we wish to minimize.
 Formally, a resource can be any cost-function which depends on the set of control parameters.
-While our methodology is general and could tackle economic costs, here we shall focus on physical resource costs.
+While MNR is general and could tackle economic costs, here we shall focus on physical resource costs.
 They can be extremely diverse in nature, e.g., the physical volume occupied by the quantum processor, the total frequency bandwidth allocated to the qubits, the duration of the algorithm, the amount of classical information processed to perform error correction, or the energy consumption.
 In this paper we will address the last of these, by considering the electrical power consumed while a quantum computation is being performed.

-Once these steps are completed, our MNR methodology basically reduces to a constrained optimization.
+Once these steps are completed, MNR basically reduces to a constrained optimization.
 Fixing a target metric ${\cal M}_0$ boils down to setting a tolerable level of control over noise for a properly programmed processor: It provides a first constraint that the control parameters have to satisfy.
 The resource cost ${\cal R}$ is then minimized as a function of the control parameters under this implicit constraint.
-An optimal set of control parameters gives the minimal resource consumption ${\cal R}^\text{min}({\cal M}_0)$ needed to reach the metric ${\cal M}_0$.
-For instance, if the qubit temperature is a control parameter, our MNR methodology provides an optimal working temperature for the qubits to reach a target metric ${\cal M}_0$ with a minimal resource cost and can lead to non-trivial values as shown below.
+An optimal set of control parameters gives the minimal resource consumption ${\cal R}^\text{min}({\cal M}_0)$ needed to reach the metric ${\cal M}_0$ \footnote{In our models, to minimize the resource consumption, we should take the \textit{smallest} metric that allows us to perform the task of interest.
+Put differently, the minimum resource required to achieve $\mathcal{M} \geq \mathcal{M}_0$ is reached when $\mathcal{M} = \mathcal{M}_0$.
+We have noticed that this is true whenever the resources and metrics grow monotonically with at least one control parameter.
+This applies in our case, since the power consumption and metric always increase monotonically as the qubit temperature is reduced, or as the attenuation is increased.
+In contrast, if one had a case where the resources or metrics were non-monotonic functions of \textit{all} the control parameters, then one might be able to achieve lower power consumption by going to a higher metric than the target necessary for the task of interest, taking $\mathcal{M} > \mathcal{M}_0$.}.
+For instance, if the qubit temperature is a control parameter, MNR provides an optimal working temperature for the qubits to reach a target metric ${\cal M}_0$ with a minimal resource cost and can lead to non-trivial values as shown below.
 It thus provides practical inputs to designing resource-efficient quantum computations.